jp-clement/CrisprOpenDB_Update/README.md

 Most of the other parameter (e.g. location of the CrisprOpenDB.sqlite file or the assembly_list) can be modified in the file: profile/python_params.txt

+## This pipeline must be run on a cluster that has internet acces in order for the rule ''fetch_taxonomy'' to work.